-Documentary filmmaking isn’t the most lucrative part of the industry and it’s especially difficult to fund the projects upfront, which means there are a lot of loans and uncertainty involved.
-This isn’t the case with Netflix since they pick up the projects in production and that’s a relief for many filmmakers.
-However, few are willing to actually discuss fees.
+Documentary filmmaking isn’t the most lucrative corner of the film industry.
+It can be particularly difficult to find funding for projects upfront.
+This isn’t the case with Netflix, however, as they pick up projects in early production: a relief for many filmmakers.
+However, few are willing to discuss their fees.